Sjeiti/ronvalstarnl/src/data/markdown/post_randomness-in-generative-code.md

 This uses just three constant variables.
 Multiply the seed and add something (that is the linear part `ax+b`) and calculate the remainder for a division by another number (`%` is the remainder operator).
 This is a simple operation even my ten year old son can do by hand.
-Note that the outcome of the operation is generally used as the seed input for the next.
+The outcome of the operation is generally used as the seed input for the next.

 For most values of the constants this will produce very regular results.
 Take the following simple example: